A vegetarian delight in Tanzania

 Chapathi (Indian flatbread) is a staple food among the Tanzanians and this was served to us along with plantain (raw banana) in coconut-based gravy.
 One of the chefs served this traditional meal on special request while we were camping at Serengeti National Park.
 After an adventurous day of safari, we did not anything more relaxing than the homely meal.

 Famously known as the Swahili Doughnuts/ bun, these were my daily must have for breakfast.
 This consumed along with freshly made fruit dips or powdered sugar is a perfect start to your day in Tanzania.

 This again like the burger is a specialty of Emerson Spice Restaurant in Zanzibar.
-The tangy tamarind zest along with rich flavours of the mango and avocado and coolness of the sorbet were heavenly after wandering around the sunny Stone Town.
+The tangy tamarind zest along with rich flavors of the mango and avocado and coolness of the sorbet was heavenly after wandering around the sunny Stone Town.

 7. Zanzibar Pancakes

-Head to the Forodhani Gardens after sunset to witness the Zanzibar’s street food market and enjoy an evening savouring the local food.
-One of the must have in the food market is the famous Zanzibar pancakes.
-Made from rice flour, you can have your choice of fillings inside ranging from nutella to scrambled eggs.
-I tried the Mango nutella pancake and it was utterly delicious.
-End your street food tour with a glass of freshly squeezed sugar cane juice and your all set for the evening.
+Head to the Forodhani Gardens after sunset to witness the Zanzibar’s street food market and enjoy an evening savoring the local food.
+One of the must-have in the food market is the famous Zanzibar pancakes.
+Made from rice flour, you can have your choice of fillings inside ranging from Nutella to scrambled eggs.
+I tried the Mango Nutella pancake and it was utterly delicious.
+End your street food tour with a glass of freshly squeezed sugar cane juice and you are all set for the evening.

-My favourite task while travelling in Tanzania was binging on the fresh tropical fruits like mangos, passion fruit, pineapple, oranges and so on all around the day.
+My favorite task while traveling in Tanzania was binging on the fresh tropical fruits like mangos, passion fruit, pineapple, oranges and so on all around the day.
 It was like a much-needed energy booster during the game drives and helped stay healthy in the trip.